 - Salt to taste.

-When serving this salad to a toddler, make sure that peanuts are crushed, to reduce choking hazard.
+- When serving this salad to a toddler, make sure that peanuts are crushed, to reduce the choking hazards.

-You can skip the peanuts, in a case of nut allergies.
+- You can skip the peanuts, in case of nut allergies.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.